textileio/community/docs/threads/introduction.md

 ## Advanced Details

-The protocols and design of ThreadsDB can be explored in detail in the whitepaper: [A protocol & event-sourced database for decentralized user-siloed data](https://docsend.com/view/gu3ywqi).
+The protocols and design of ThreadDB can be explored in detail in the whitepaper: [A protocol & event-sourced database for decentralized user-siloed data](https://docsend.com/view/gu3ywqi).
 For futher technical details. the reference implementation of Threads is written in Go and the full implementation details can be found [on godocs](https://godoc.org/github.com/textileio/go-threads).